-Learn the steps in the guide to download and how to install Apache Maven on Windows 10 or 111 using PowerShell or Command prompt.
+Learn the steps in the guide to download and how to install Apache Maven on Windows 10 or 111 using PowerShell or a Command prompt.

 Maven is based on a model-based, declarative approach to realizing the build process.
 Instead of implementing the individual build goals.
 With the “Apache Maven” tool, the building management of software projects becomes significantly more efficient, secure, and transparent.